 The moody and artistic film runs on emotion and atmosphere, shedding the light of hope across the darkest corners of the Iranian underworld.

-Loosely based on the by Whitley Strieber, this 1983 film centers on a dangerously alluring love triangle.
+Loosely based on the novel of the same name by Whitley Strieber, this 1983 film centers on a dangerously alluring love triangle.
 An ancient vampire woman—Miriam Blaylock (Catherine Deneuve)—takes on lovers and offers them temporary immortality.
 When her cellist companion from 18th century France, John (David Bowie), starts to rapidly age, he seeks out help from skeptical gerontologist Sarah Roberts (Susan Sarandon).
 Even as the grim reality of John’s condition unfolds, Sarah finds herself enthralled by the vampiric beauty.

 As Sang-hyun wars with himself over his new and insatiable hunger for blood, his desire for Tae-ju consumes him.
 But Tae-ju is entranced by Sang-hyun’s animalistic ways, igniting an affair that sets them down a bloody path.

 Sweeney Todd: The Demon Barber of Fleet Street